bashkirtsevich-llc/grapefruit-py27/readme.md

 ```
 This collection can be usefull for analytics.
 ## Database migration
-For migrate from older database to newest, you can execute `tools/migrate_from_1.3.js` script is mongo shell.
+For migrate from older database to newest, you can execute `tools/migrate_from_1.3.js` script in mongo shell.
 ### Manual migration.
 Switch to database:
 ```javascript